Overview of Amadablam Climbing

 Day 06: Acclimatization day in Namche

-Accommodate your body to high altitude of Namche as you have gained much height previous day for Amadablam climbing.
-Set in a natural amphitheatre looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazzar is one of the most attractive settlements in the khumbu region.
+Accommodate your body to the high altitude of Namche.
+You have gained much height the previous day for Amadablam climbing.
+Set in a natural amphitheater.
+Look across to the jagged ridge of Kongdi RI (6187m).
+Namche Bazaar is one of the most attractive settlements in the Khumbu region.

-We will have a full day rest so that we won’t face any problem ahead.
-You have full day leisure for wonderful panoramic view or stroll around the market You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.
+We will have a full day’s rest so we won’t face any problems.
+You have full-day leisure with fantastic panoramic views.
+You can stroll around the market.
+You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde.

 07